Skip to main content

 I studied computer science before finishing with a business degree and marketing major.
 That combination has shaped how I approach SEO: I think about strategy and revenue impact, but I can also get into the technical detail when it matters.

-Most of my career has been in enterprise eCommerce.
-I've worked agency-side with some of Australia's biggest retailers, and now in-house at a global brand.
-That means I've seen the full picture: organic strategy, technical implementation, stakeholder management, and the gap between what SEOs recommend and what actually gets shipped.
+My early career covered everything from price comparison sites to local businesses and WordPress builds.
+Since 2018, enterprise eCommerce has been the focus.
+Agency-side with some of Australia's biggest retailers, and now in-house at a global brand.
+That breadth means I've seen the full picture: organic strategy, technical implementation, stakeholder management, and the gap between what SEOs recommend and what actually gets shipped.

 I can work with dev teams on rendering issues and site architecture.
 I can also sit with a CMO and talk about organic as a revenue channel.
 Both matter at enterprise scale.